wwliao/bkheatmap/README.rst

    df = pd.read_table(infile, index_col=0)
    bkheatmap(df, prefix=prefix)

-Use in shell as a command
+Use as a command in the shell

 .. code-block:: bash